Why choose the Lookouts Fastpitch organization?

 DEFENSE AND ATTITUDE WIN GAMES!!!

-The Lady Lookouts Softball Organization was established to provide opportunities for players of any age and skill level by offering multiple tiers for different levels of competitiveness.
-Each tier and each team will have access to an elite facility and staff that will aid in furthering individual and player development.
+The Lookouts Fastpitch Softball Organization was established to provide opportunities for players of any age and skill level by offering multiple tiers for different levels of competitiveness.
+Each tier and each team will have access to an facilities and staff that will aid in furthering individual and player development.

 Players and coaches will represent themselves with class and leadership on and off the field.
 We will emphasize sportsmanship, character, and a respect for the game.
 Most importantly, each player will have the opportunity to mature and grow as a part of the Lady Lookout Organization